isomerpages/nhg-ohrpp/_training/Proper Conduct of Research/Synopsis.md

 the NHG Group Research &amp; Innovation&nbsp;to provide detailed procedures on conducting research in accordance with applicable guidelines and regulations.
 <br>
-<br>The <strong>Proper Conduct of Research (PCR) courses</strong> seek to equip
+<br>The <strong>Proper Conduct of Research (PCR) Course</strong> seeks to equip
 Clinical Research professionals with the knowledge and skills in the proper conduct of research.
 <br>
-<br>The entire series of PCR Courses comprises 4 main modules, with multiple
+<br>The entire PCR Course comprises 4 main modules, with multiple topics covered
-topics covered under each module.
+under each module.
 Participants are encouraged to sign up for all 4 modules to obtain a holistic appreciation of all the aspects of PCR.
 There are no pre-requisites to be fulfilled for taking each PCR Modules.</p>
-<h4><strong>Who Should Attend</strong></h4>
-<p>This course is intended for Investigators, Researchers, Clinical Research
-Coordinators, Research Assistants and anyone who is carrying out research activities in NHG.</p>
-<h4><strong>Course features</strong></h4>
+<h4><strong>Course Features</strong></h4>
 <ul data-tight="true" class="tight">
 <li>
 <p>Contents updated with the latest regulatory controls, guidelines and SOPs</p>